Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Methods

-The specific parameters used for the program synthesis part of this investigation can be found in Table~\ref{tab:ProgSynthParams}.
+The specific parameters used for our program synthesis experiments can be found in Table~\ref{tab:ProgSynthParams}.
 We performed 50 evolutionary runs for each program synthesis problem configuration, each with a population size of 1000.
-Each of these runs were performed at 5\% down-sampling, meaning $r=0.05$.Since we have 200 training cases in the entire training set, each individual is evaluated on 10 of the cases every generation.
-We chose $r=0.05$ based on previous work \cite{boldi_informed_2023}.
+Each of these runs were performed at 5\% down-sampling, meaning $r=0.05$.
+Since we have 200 training cases in the entire training set, each individual is evaluated on 10 of the cases every generation.
+We chose $r=0.05$ based on previous work \citep{boldi_informed_2023}.
 The down-sampling strategy being used determines which cases are selected out of the 200 to make up the down-sample.